MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 ### `dossierFeature`

-The `dossierFeature` object is used to customize the dossier feature on the Dossier page.
+The `dossierFeature` object is used to customize the dashboard feature on the Dashboard page.

 - `readonly` - Enable or disable context menus.
 If this property is set to `true`, all context menus are disabled.
 This includes the visualization right-mouse-click context menu and the context menu at the top right of the visualization that contains options such as Export.